 Nitrile finger cots are an excellent alternative to latex for watchmaking, especially for individuals with latex allergies.
 These finger cots are made from a synthetic material that offers similar flexibility and tactile sensitivity to latex.
 They provide a snug fit, allowing for precise handling of small watch components.

 Nitrile finger cots are resistant to punctures, tears, and chemicals, making them durable and reliable for watchmaking tasks.
 Additionally, they do not contain any natural rubber latex proteins, minimizing the risk of allergic reactions.
 Choosing nitrile finger cots ensures both protection and comfort, making them an ideal choice for watchmakers with latex sensitivities.
-A lot of watchmakers also find nitrile fingers cots more comfortable than latex ones.
+A lot of watchmakers also find nitrile finger cots more comfortable than latex ones.

 Vinyl Finger Cots